vcentorrino/vcentorrino.github.io/_pages/about.md

 **NEWS**
 ======
+* **2024 July:** Presented at the workshop "Variational Inequalities, Nash Equilibrium Problems and Applications" (VINEPA), Catania.
+* **2024 June:** Visited Professor Giancarlo Ferrari Trecate at EPFL Lausanne and gave a talk on contraction theory, biologically inspired neural networks and optimization.
+* **2024 May/June:** Enjoyed a six-week visit to the Automatic Control Laboratory at ETH Zürich, hosted by Professor Florian Dörfler: many stimulating conversations and cherished time with amazing people!
 * **2024 June:** The final version of your article "On Weakly Contracting Dynamics for Convex Optimization", is now out in *IEEE Control Systems Letters*! &rarr; [URL](https://ieeexplore.ieee.org/abstract/document/10556639).
 * **2024 May:** The final version of your article "Positive Competitive Networks for Sparse Reconstruction", is now out in *Neural Computation*! &rarr; [URL](https://doi.org/10.1162/neco_a_01657).
 * **2024 April:** The final version of your article "Modelling and Contractivity of Neural-Synaptic Networks with Hebbian Learning", that will appear soon in *Automatica*, is now available online! &rarr; [URL](https://authors.elsevier.com/a/1is1l1AMvFfKI).